dobodu/BOSCH-BNO085-I2C-micropython-library/README.md

 **Optionnal :**

 - address : will try to find by itself, but if using 2 BNO08x you need to define it
-- reset_pin : if a pin identifier is defined, will try to hard reset, otherwise, soft reset only
+- rst_pin : if a pin identifier (Pin Nb, not Pin object) is defined, will try to hard reset, otherwise, soft reset only
 - debug : just in case...

 **Implentation of sensors is done throught**